vaunray09/WHSTechNotes/journal.md

 Over the break I used technology a lot.I used my phone on apps like tiktok and instagram and learned many random facts and things like that.I used my laptop to watch netflix and hulu to watch shows.

+# March 24, 2025

+well as a person who doesnt really watch basketball march madness doesnt really matter to me but i did see some wild plays from march madness on tiktok and lets just say it was madness alright.

 # March 31, 2025

 Ive been feeling good pretty confident been getting more friends overall just been living life as best as I can a goal im trying to accomplish is buying a car before summer im looking to get a chrysler 300 but who knows it all may change.

+# April 7,2025

+Because Ai can teach you how to do things tep by step in the matter of seconds meaning you can learn much way faster than you would with a usual teacher but I also believe that having an in person teacher still has its own benefits though.